Appearance

 Relating to or involving the gratification of one's pleasure-seeking senses and desires

-Having a thick, semi-solid consistency
+Having a dense or semi-solid consistency

 Notable, worthy of attention